 Vapor Monitoring/Testing System.
 Operational parameters (frequencies of data collection, monitoring, and associated reporting) of the previously mentioned monitoring protocol were discussed throughout applicable portions of Section 4.
-Gas samples from the process streams were collected from the vapor extraction system for analysis by a FID, after methane subtraction, and/or a GC.
+Gas samples from the process streams were collected electronically from the vapor extraction system for analysis by a FID, after methane subtraction, and/or a GC.
 GCs were used to detect, speciate, and quantify target analytes from the treatment process off-gas.
 FIDs were used to monitor continuously the vapors produced by the treatment process.
-Data from the FIDs and GCs were utilized to evaluate VOC trends in depth, concentration, and location of contamination mass requiring focused treatment (i.e., additional mixing time, etc.).
+Data from the FIDs and GCs were collected electronically and utilized to evaluate VOC trends in depth, concentration, and location of contamination mass requiring focused treatment (i.e., additional mixing time, etc.).
 Real-time monitoring of the point of atmospheric emission was monitored with an FID and GC.
 This monitoring triggered a notification to the equipment operator as required by the RDR.
-The operator evaluated the conditions and made the determination that it was appropriate to continue operations.
-This was a single instance in which the alarm was activated.
+There was a single instance during which the alarm was activated.
+During treatment of Column 186, thermal treatment operations were being shut down due to excessive burping (See Section 4.5.2).
+At this time, the system indicated a one-time exceedance of the 34 ppm maximum exhaust pollutant concentration limit for TCE from Appendix D of the RDR.
+Thermal treatment shutdown was completed.
+As a corrective action, the fourth carbon treatment vessel, which had been in stand-by mode, was added on to the vapor phase treatment system to provide additional vapor residence time for the vapor phase treatment system.

-The Data Acquisition System consisted of the two SRI GCs 8610, and field instruments served by three Automation Direct 205 programmable logic controllers that provided data input to a personal computer.
+The DAS consisted of the two SRI GCs 8610, and field instruments served by three Automation Direct 205 programmable logic controllers that provided data input to a personal computer.
 The data was monitored and recorded in real time.
-Labview® software displayed, in real time, selected parameters and recorded at a selected rate of six times a minute.
+Labview[®] software displayed, in real time, selected parameters and recorded at a selected rate of six times a minute.
 The recorded data were viewed and saved in a Microsoft Excel spreadsheet.